Whistler (TV series)

 Whistler is a teen drama series created by Kelly Senecal.
 It aired on CTV in Canada and on Noggin's teen-oriented programming block, The N, in the United States.
-It was the first hour-long drama on The N.
+It was the first hour-long drama and TV-14 rated program on The N.

 The series centres on the aftermath of the mysterious death of a local snowboard legend in Whistler, British Columbia.
 It aired for two seasons from 2006 to 2008.
 Post-production was done in Vancouver.
 The show also aired in several international countries.

 Premise

 The show begins when Beck McKaye (David Paetkau of Final Destination 2 and Flashpoint) returns home from the 2006 Winter Olympics with a gold medal.
 Upon his death, the show explores the lives of his friends and family—all of whom have stories to tell and secrets to keep.

 The secret-keeping locals are the only ones who can answer the terrifying truth of the show's tagline, "What secrets lie beneath the snow?"
 McKaye's friends and family each have their own stories, as well as secrets they attempt to hide as the show progresses.

 In particular, Beck's brother Quinn (Moss) must try to solve the mystery of Beck's death.

 Following the solution of Beck's death at the end of the first season, the series' second season shifts the focus to the lives and adventures of both returning and new characters.
 The McKayes, Varlands and Millers have put the pieces of their lives together and are ready to make a new start.
 Quinn steps out from his brother's shadow to carve out a name for himself on the mountain, while his mother comes to terms with her past and earns a future for herself.
 The Varlands fight to overcome their dark history and regain control of Whistler, while the Millers make new discoveries that may upset the balance of power.
 The show's second season tagline is "What new secrets lie hidden beneath the snow?
 The truth is hard to find.
 In Whistler it's just about impossible."